 Additional information can be displayed when considered appropriate, examples of which are contained within the appendices and are available for download from the DFES website.

-- Ensure signage for bushfire water supply, emergency assembly area and evacuation routes are in place and legible.
-BPP: state display locations as relevant or delete. - Have available copies of the current Bushfire Emergency Plan in locations accessible by the facility/premises persons with bushfire emergency responsibilities.
+Ensure signage for bushfire water supply, emergency assembly area and evacuation routes are in place and legible.

+Have available copies of the current Bushfire Emergency Plan in locations accessible by the facility/premises persons with bushfire emergency responsibilities.